MohammadAbuShams/HTML-CSS-Application/README.md

 ### Built With

 - **HTML** - For structuring the content.
-- **CSS** - For styling the content and responsive layouts.
+- **CSS** - This is for styling the content and responsive layouts.
 - **Media Queries** - To enhance responsiveness and mobile compatibility.

 ## Live Demo

-Check out the [live demo](https://mohammadabushams.github.io/Final-Course-HTML-CSS-Application-) to see the application in action.
+Check out the [live demo](https://mohammadabushams.github.io/Final-Course-HTML-CSS-Application/) to see the application in action.